Julian/lean-across-the-board/docs/api.rst

     a ``fintype``.

-.. theorem:: playfield.fintype
+.. definition:: playfield.fintype

-.. theorem:: playfield.fintype_occupied
+.. definition:: playfield.fintype_occupied

     When the ``playfield`` dimensions are all finite, the ``occupied_positions_set`` of all positions that are ``occupied_at`` is finite.

-.. theorem:: playfield.has_coe
+.. definition:: playfield.has_coe

-.. theorem:: playfield.has_mem
+.. definition:: playfield.has_mem

     A piece, identified by an index, is on the board, if there is any position such that the index at that position is the one we’re inquiring